 Compilers for Intel 64 have one peculiarity: they can use registers with great efficiency to pass parameters into functions, instead of using the stack.
 This allowed the Win64 architecture developers to get rid of notions such as a calling convention.
 In Win32, you may use various conventions: __stdcall, __cdecl, __fastcall, etc. In Win64, there is only one calling convention.
 Here is an example of how four arguments of integer type are passed through registers:

 The arguments following the first four integers are passed through the stack.
 To pass float arguments XMM0-XMM3 registers are used as well as the stack.

 The difference in the calling conventions makes it impossible to use both 64-bit and 32-bit code in one program.
 In other words, if an application has been compiled for the 64-bit mode, all the libraries (DLL) being used must also be 64-bit.

 Passing parameters through registers is one of the innovations that make 64-bit programs faster than 32-bit ones.
 You may achieve an additional performance gain using 64-bit data types.
-We will tell you about it in the next lesson.
+We will tell you about this in the next lesson.

-The rightholder of the course "Lessons on development of 64-bit C/C++ applications" is OOO "Program Verification Systems".
+The right holder of the course "Lessons on development of 64-bit C/C++ applications" is OOO "Program Verification Systems".
 The company develops software in the sphere of source program code analysis.
 The company's site: http://www.viva64.com.